jamesoyanna/QuidaxBook-App/README.md

 What’s actually happening with this code is that

 The BOOK_QUERY variable uses gql, a library that uses tagged template literals to parse the GraphQL query document I defined.

 This query document is then passed into the useQuery hook in the BookPage component I created.

 This hook returns three items that are relevant for my purposes;

-loading:  This is true as long as the request is still ongoing and the response hasn’t been received.
+1 - loading:  This is true as long as the request is still ongoing and the response hasn’t been received.

-error: In case the request fails, this field will contain information about what exactly went wrong.
+2 - Error: In case the request fails, this field will contain information about what exactly went wrong.

-data: This is the actual data, in this case, book items that I received from the server.
+3 - data: This is the actual data, in this case, book items that I received from the server.

 Then I  executed and tested the query in the graphQL Playground (against the application schema) and retrieve the results from the GraphQL server.